cibere/uptime-pinger/README.md

 {
   "host": "127.0.0.1", // the host ip/domain to listen for.
 Defaults to 0.0.0.0
   "port": 8080, // the port to listen for.
-Defaults to 443 "webhook_url": "...", // the global webhook_url to send updates to.
+Defaults to 443 "title": "...", // title that is shown on the index page "webhook_url": "...", // the global webhook_url to send updates to.
   "ignore_ssl": "True", // takes a bool, wether to ignore_ssl or not "timeout": 30, // timeout max amount of time the script will wait for a website to load before marking it as offline